vlonje20/dev-init-app/READMe.md

 ```
 Make sure to replace the username and email mwith your gitHube username and email
 ##
-Create an account with gitHub:
+Create an account with gitHub: <br>
 To create an account in github, see [GitHub Account](https://github.com/)
 ##